bg0007/bg0007.github.io/index.md

-## Welcome to EveryDai IT Audit and Security Hub!
+## Welcome to EveryDay IT Audit & Security Hub!

 Find details about useful materials and issues to be solved.